-A Tonga map collection with a reference map, satellite imagery, and an elevation.
-It includes everything from cities, towns, roads, highways, and islands such as Nuku’alofa on the main island of Tongatapu.
+This Tonga map collection contains a reference map, satellite imagery, and an elevation map.
+It includes cities, towns, roads, highways, and islands such as Nuku’alofa on the main island of Tongatapu.

 Tonga Satellite Map